bobbingwide/bigram/README.md

 ## Changelog
+# 0.5.0
+* Changed: Build with latest scripts #23
+* Changed: Update wp-scripts #23
+* Added: Implement bw_new_pre_update_post filter function #28
+* Changed: Update build files #23
+* Changed: Don't sample posts which were created automatically; Seen before or Sampled from #4
+* Changed: Only set metaFieldValue for bigram post type #23
+* Changed: Remove seenBefore meta attribute - deprecated and not needed #23
+* Changed: Remove apiVersion and attributes from Seen before block registration #23
+* Changed: Improve logic in the 'request' filter hook #15
+* Tested: With WordPress 6.0.1 and WordPress Multisite
+* Tested: With PHP 8.0

 # 0.4.1
 * Changed: Improve search banter results for non-SB search #24
 * Changed: Reduce amount of stuff being traced